lhao03/lhao03.github.io/content/blog/life/money-molecules-third-year.md

 Currently, not much personal or organizational will exists, and that troubles me.

 ## learning about what i like
 I eventually came to enjoy learning about computer science.
 Specifically, the areas of programming languages and systems like compilers and operating systems.
-My fascination started when I took CPSC 213 and read [Critically Conscious Computing](https://criticallyconsciouscomputing.org/) by [Amy J. Ko](https://twitter.com/amyjko), which enabled me to view programming languages and operating systems in a different light; both technically and from a critically conscious point of view.
+My fascination started when I took CPSC 213 and read [Critically Conscious Computing](@/blog/papers/compsci/cs-edu/ccc.md), which enabled me to view programming languages and operating systems in a different light; both technically and from a critically conscious point of view.
 I wouldn't have thought I'd be interested in something like an operating system.
 Why?
 Well, many upper-year computer science students said they dreaded every second of the third year computer hardware and operating systems course so I believed that I'd have the same experience.
 But it was quite the opposite for me, as hardware and operating systems finally clicked with me, whereas algorithm design and analysis was a course that tested my limits and made me doubt my abilities.

 At the end of my third year, I think the dust has finally settled down.
 I no longer try to learn what's "trending" and I do not touch web development (I'm not even good at web development).
 That full-stack app I mentioned I was going to make never happened, and never will.